A tissue foundry for regenerative medicine.

-“Anything is possible.”
-However trite, that is the maxim of the induced Pluripotent Stem (iPS) cell.
+“Anything is possible,” is the maxim of the induced Pluripotent Stem (iPS) cell.
 Of the 40 trillion cells in the human body, almost every single one can be programmed from one of these special cells.
-A Nobel prize-winning discovery, iPS cells have helped transform the possibilities of cell engineering.
-Yet, even with their inherent potential, persuading iPSCs to become functionally mature cells has been challenging for therapeutic use.
+A Nobel prize-winning discovery, iPS cells have helped transform the possibilities of tissue engineering.
+Yet, even with their potential, persuading iPS cells to produce functionally mature tissues has been challenging for therapeutic use.
 Until now.

-Cellino’s platform is 10x faster at writing programs to make functionally mature cells that are critical for clinical therapies.
-That means that more cell types can be created, more successfully, at a speed that makes them useful for dozens of shots on goal for cell therapies.
+Cellino’s platform is 10x faster at writing programs to make functionally mature tissues that are critical for clinical therapies.
+That means that more tissue types can be created, more successfully, at a speed that makes them useful for dozens of potential applications.
 It is a technology that will help us heal ourselves, faster.

 Saklayen met Marinna Madrid, Cellino’s co-founder, while both were pursuing their doctorates at Harvard.
 The duo soon realized the complementary nature of their skills — Madrid’s nanofabrication expertise and Saklayen’s work with pulsed lasers.
-Their relationship gave rise to three patents, several peer-reviewed papers, and a venture-funded startup.
+Their relationship gave rise to three patents and several peer-reviewed papers.

 Surprisingly, it was a competition entered on a whim that validated the commercial potential of the pair’s technology.
 Saklayen and Madrid entered the Startup Challenge at the 2017 Society for Optics and Photonics conference where Madrid pitched the technology as a platform to treat blood diseases such as cancer and HIV.
 Her pitch bested those of 130 other companies to win the $15,000 grand prize, beating established corporate players and academic teams.